Where is the Titanic wreck – and how far down is it?

 The ship’s wreckage eventually settled on the ocean floor approximately 12,500 feet — or 3,800 m — below the surface.

-OceanGate Expeditions’ Titan submersible is capable of extremely deep dive expeditions, and carries enough life support equipment to keep a crew of five alive for up to 96 hours, according to its website.

-Despite the offerings of a chance to see the wreckage, very few people have actually taken the journey to the ship's remains.
-Only 250 people have ever visited — including Mr Cameron — as an eight-day diving tour costs approximately $250,000 per guest, according to the website.
+Despite the offerings of a chance to see the wreckage, very few people have actually taken the journey to the ship’s remains.
+Only 250 people have ever visited, as an eight-day diving tour costs approximately $250,000 per guest, according to the OceanGate website.

-Among those on the sub is British explorer Hamish Harding, who joined the crew as a mission specialist, according to a Facebook post he made prior to leaving.

 Researchers and tourists may be in a rush to visit the site, as experts believe that the quickly eroding remains may be fully lost by the year 2030.
 Current research at the site is barred from removing or disturbing the remains at the site.